hdmsantander/archinaut/README.md

 - INPUT_SCC_COMPLEXITY=15

 These inputs will be parsed and used at runtime to generate a JUnit style XML report named _archinaut.xml_ with the violations detected.

+## GitHub action
+To use the project in a GitHub action please refer to the project found [here](https://github.com/hdmsantander/archinaut-action).